paulcockrell/simple_nokia/README.md

-NokiaMaps
+SimpleNokia
 =======
-NokiaMaps is Rails 3.x Gem for generating the JS code required for displaying Nokia Maps.
+SimpleNokia is Rails 3.x Gem for:
+ a.
+Generating the JS code required for displaying Nokia Maps.
+ a.
+Retrieving places of interestest near a given location via Nokia PLaces

 Usage
 =======